camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 # Multi-Region Active-Active Setup for Camunda 8

-Note: This Helm profile uses a [slightly-modified version of Camunda's Helm chart](https://github.com/camunda-consulting/camunda-platform-helm-multi-region/tree/main) (a [pull request](https://github.com/camunda/camunda-platform-helm/pull/1019) has been merged and is pending release).
+Note: This Helm profile uses [an unreleased version of Camunda's Helm chart](https://github.com/camunda/camunda-platform-helm/) (a [pull request](https://github.com/camunda/camunda-platform-helm/pull/1019) has been merged and is pending release).

+## WARNING
+If you want Camunda enterprise support for your multi-region setup, you must have your configuration and run books reviewed by Camunda before going to production.
+Due to the complexity of operating multi-region setups and the dependencies on the underlying Kubernetes prerequisites, this is required for us to be able to assist you in the event of an outage.
+If you operate this incorrectly, you risk corrupting and losing all data, especially in the dual-region case.
+Consider three regions if possible.
+As soon as you begin planning a multi-region setup, please contact your customer success manager.
+Camunda reserves the right to restrict support if no review was performed prior to launch or if the review revealed significant risks.

 ## Prerequisite: Kubernetes Cross-Cluster Communication